 The Health Insurance Portability and Accountability Act largely affects health plans provided by employers.
 It complements federal laws on health insurance to protect people with certain medical conditions and traits that might make it more difficult to get insurance.
 They cannot be excluded from coverage or charged a higher fee for coverage than people without those conditions.
 HIPAA provides other protections to consumers as well, such as requiring doctors, hospitals, and other health care providers to preserve the confidentiality of a patient’s records.

-While the Affordable Care Act goes beyond HIPAA in some areas, HIPAA still is relevant in many cases.
-It also has a stronger foundation than the Affordable Care Act, which may not permanently survive in its current form.
-Thus, HIPAA is still an important law to understand, especially if you have a pre-existing condition.
+While the Affordable Care Act goes beyond HIPAA in some areas, HIPAA remains relevant in many cases.
+Thus, it is still an important law for consumers to understand.

 Rules on Pre-Existing Conditions